-While the answers seem simple to us, this is because we can draw on a wealth of “common sense” understanding of how the world usually works.
-Deprived of the knowledge that it’d be highly unusual for town councillors to be advocating violence, the answer’s far less clear.
+The correct answers seem simple to us (assuming you’re fluent in English), but this is because we can draw on a wealth of “common sense” understanding of how the world usually works.
+Deprived of the knowledge that it’d be highly unusual for town councillors to be advocating violence, the answer is far less clear.

 So not only will your site’s visitors appreciate clearer content, search engines will too.